Aaron-Barrios/YNOGK/README.md

 # YNOGK
-The code for and analysis of YNOGK, see Yang &amp; Wang (2013)
+The code for YNOGK, "a new public code for the fast calculation of null geodesics in the Kerr spacetime."
+For more information, see Yang & Wang (2013): https://arxiv.org/abs/1305.1250